Mérida Day Trip: Uxmal Ruins, Cenote Peba & Chocolate Museum

 2

-Discover Cenote Peba, one of Yucatán’s best-kept secrets — a serene, open-air cenote surrounded by untouched nature and far removed from the crowds of more commercialized sites.
+Discover Cenote Peba, one of Yucatán’s best-kept secrets — a serene, open-air cenote surrounded by untouched nature and far from the crowds of more commercialized sites.

 3